 Last week, during yet another Nor’easter, I found my mind wandering to summer weather – and the fresh produce that comes with it.
 In order to bide time until the weather improves, I began researching CSAs (Community Supported Agriculture), or Farm Shares, with pick-ups in the Philadelphia area.
-During my research, I noticed that a high-number of farms supplying CSAs were owned or co-owned by women.
+During my research, I noticed that a high number of farms supplying CSAs were owned or co-owned by women.
 In order to round out women’s history month on Present Value, I decided to dig into trends of women in agriculture, specifically crop and animal production, and the economics of those changes, at both the national and state levels.
-I wanted to map the distribution of women farmers and how the percentage of women farmers has change over time.
+I wanted to map the distribution of women farmers and how the percentage of women farmers has changed over time.
 In order to contextualize this data, I first conducted a high-level SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis of women in Ag.
 What I found is that while there are positive trends for women in agriculture – the number of women farmers has grown considerably (from 26 to 31 percent of operators between 2002 and 2012), women make up an increasing share of principal operators, and many women farmers are well positioned to capitalize on consumer demand for local and sustainable foods – ongoing challenges remain.
 Women primarily operate farms with less than $10,000 in annual revenue, making them more vulnerable to market changes, and face difficulties accessing the capital needed to scale operations.
-Strengths

 - Growing Number of Women Farm Operators: There are nearly 1 million women farmers in the United States, accounting for 31 percent of all farm operators, both principal and secondary.
 Since 1982, the number of farms with women principal operators has grown from 5 percent to 14 percent.